-The housing unit and household person weighting use weighting areas built from collections of whole counties.
+Weighting areas are built from collections of whole counties.
 Census 2000 data are used to group counties of similar demographic and social characteristics.
 The characteristics considered in the formation include:

 - Percent in poverty

 - Percent renting

 - Percent in rural areas

 - Race, ethnicity, age, and sex distribution

 - Distance between the centroids of the counties

 - Core-based Statistical Area status